BenChirlin/benpluskelsey.com/src/pages/story.md

 ### How We Met

 It was a summer night in Oakland.
 Our mutual friends Jess and Seamus were throwing a party at their home near Temescal.
 We began chatting above the party hubbub, eventually trading increasingly bad jokes back and forth.
 Ben, as always, had brought some little games to play with guests.
-After a few rounds of play he “made his move” and gave Kelsey a business card cause he's classy like that.
+After a few rounds of play he "made his move" and gave Kelsey a business card cause he's classy like that.
 Several lovely dates followed thereafter.

 ### Our Home